airr-community/common-repo-wg/recommendations.md

  ### Detailed Recommendations on Coordination with the NIH Data Commons

-20. The CRWG recommends adherence to the Digital Object Compliance principles being developed as part of the NIH Data Commons Initiative (https://datascience.nih.gov/commons/).
-The principles are designed to ensure that digital objects are Findable, Accessible, Interoperable, and Reproducible (FAIR).
+20. **The CRWG recommends that, for Compliance Status, a repository be required to adhere to the Digital Object Compliance principles being developed as part of the NIH Data Commons Initiative (https://datascience.nih.gov/commons/).** The principles are designed to ensure that digital objects are Findable, Accessible, Interoperable, and Reproducible (FAIR).